neurolaboratories/perf/README.md

 We tested our performance using four different scenarios that best fit the real-world usage of our system.

 We use the mean, P5 (5th Percentile) and P95 (95th Percentile) to measure our timings.
-The P5 measurement is the time for which 5% of the requests are faster than the one reported and 95% of them are slower (an optimistic measurement), while the P95 measurement represents the time for which 95% of requests are faster and 5% are slower (a pessimistic measurement)
+The P5 measurement is the time for which 5% of the requests are faster than the one (an optimistic measurement), while the P95 measurement represents the time for which 95% of requests are faster (a pessimistic measurement)

 ## Results